Experienced Chicago ISP Subpoena Notification Lawyer

 I always charge a reasonable flat fee to settle BitTorrent copyright infringement cases.
 Reduced fees for senior citizens, students, veterans and active duty members of the military are available.

 Now that you know why you received a subpoena notification letter, you may want to check out the area of my site where I track and write about BitTorrent cases that are important to my clients.
 You can read about BitTorrent downloader subpoena cases on my site here.
-You can also contact me online or simply call me for a free consultation, seven days per week, at 312-994-2424.
+You can also contact me online or simply call me for a free consultation regarding this or other copyright infringement lawsuits, seven days per week, at 312-994-2424.